Based on 11 hedge funds · latest filing: 2025 Q4 · updated quarterly

 🏆

-5 of 11 current holders are among the 100 largest hedge funds by AUM.
-When the biggest players own a stock, it reflects deep institutional conviction — large funds have the most resources for due diligence and the most at stake.
+4 of 11 holders are among the 100 largest funds by AUM, controlling 51% of total institutional value in BMRA.
+When the biggest players dominate the cap table, it signifies deep institutional support — since mega-funds deploy the most rigorous due diligence and capital.

 Exit risk score 1.0/10 — low institutional crowding.
 Ownership is below peak levels, holder base is relatively sticky, and buying momentum is positive.